The Federal Reserve manages US monetary policy, often through changes to interest rates. What else should investors know about the Fed?

 How much has the US Federal Reserve hiked rates in 2022?

 The Fed has now raised interest rates by 3 percentage points in 2022.

-The American central bank has been consistently increasing rates since its March boost of 25 basis points, with its June hike of 75 basis points clocking in as its largest since 1994.
+In an effort to fight inflation, the American central bank has been consistently increasing rates since its March boost of 25 basis points, with its June hike of 75 basis points clocking in as its largest since 1994.

 |___FOMC meeting date___||___Rate hike in basis points___||___Target federal funds rate___|